arthurwyatt/ifTree/README.md

     var tree = ifTree.init(
         "tree",                                 // Id
-        {}                                      // Options
+        {...}                                      // Options
     );

 Id is the id of the element you want to attach the tree to.

-Options provides the settings for the tree, including the node structure, in the following structure:
+Options provides the settings for the tree, including the data for the nodes and any flags.

+ ### Options

+ The structure of the options object is as follows:

     {
         /* The nodes of our tree as key value pairs */